 |testability-discuss||Discussion list for general conversation about testable code and Fuchsia’s testability rubrics.|

-The following mailing lists are discussion channels for specific areas of Fuchsia:
+The following discussion groups are for specific areas of Fuchsia:

 |a11y-dev||For conversation about accessibility on Fuchsia.|